desh2608/gss/README.md

 We have only made the most important parameters available in the top-level CLI.
 To play with other parameters, check out the `gss.enhancer.get_enhancer()` function.

+**How much speed-up can I expect to obtain?**

+Enhancing the CHiME-6 dev set required 1.3 hours on 4 GPUs.
+This is as opposed to the original implementation which required 20 hours using 80 CPU jobs.
+This is an effective speed-up of 292.

 ## Contributing

 Contributions for core improvements or new recipes are welcome.
 Please run the following